BrunoZell/CollectiveIntelligence/litepaper.md

 Humans can authenticate themselves by claiming spots on the economic social graph.
 Smart things can authenticate themselves with an onboard private key.

-## Economics
+## Coordination

-This section analyzes the dynamics of active participants interacting with each other.
-First we'll analyze interaction in the actual, and then show how communication in the virtual gives rise to coordinating such interactions so that everyone is better off.

-From here onwards, we call an active economic participant an _agent_.
+From here onwards, we call an active economic participant, those beings or things operating a sensory-motor cycle, an _agent_.
 Further, let's call all agents that are beings _subjects_, and all agents that are things _objects_.

-Furthermore we assume all agents aim to optimize desires and aversions of their own.
-We refer to such an aim as the subjects or objects _wants_.
+We assume all agents aim to optimize their behavior to best respect the desires and aversions of their own.
+We refer to such an aim as the agents _wants_.
+While each agent certaily incorporates wants in their decision process as there always is a trade off between picking one action over another, the agent may not be explicitly aware of the wants that drive his decision.

-Each agent can or can't do a given action.
-The group of all actions available to an agent is called its _action space_.
-What the agent ended up doing is called his _acts_.

-Each agent is assumed to do whatever it wants at any given moment as the default strategy.
+All agents are assumed to do whatever they wants at any given moment by default.
 But beings and things may influence each other with their acts, positively or negatively.
-This soon will give rise to coordination between subjects.
+This soon will give rise to coordination between agents.
+For that, agents communicate an unambiguous shared world view, and negotiate who does what directly.

-For that, subjects communicate a shared world view via digital communication networks, and negotiate social coordination directly.
-A general scheme for such a conversation is layed out in the next section.

-## Coordination

-This section defines an abstract conversation to semi-automatically negotiate social coordination directly in terms of conditional actions (_"I do this if I observe that"_), from which then commitment schemes are constructed (_"I do this if you do that"_).
+This section defines a general scheme for such a  conversation to semi-automatically negotiate social coordination directly in terms of conditional actions (_"I do this if I observe that"_), from which then commitment schemes are constructed (_"I do this if you do that"_).

 The goals for this conversaition is: